agentflare-ai/agentml/memory/README.md

 ## License

-This project is part of the gogo-agent ecosystem.
+This project is part of the AgentML ecosystem.